When it comes to research chemicals, nothing rings bells like Etizolam.

 States which have banned the use of Etizolam include:

 Of course, most people buying Etizolam aren’t giving it to rats and studying the effects; they’re just taking it themselves.
-But that’s the government we have here in the US.

 Until it becomes a big enough issue for congress to actually talk about, it’s up to each individual state as to whether it’s legal or illegal.